JohnEarnest/Decker/docs/decker.md

 transition[on BoxOut     c a b t do  c.rect[c.size/2   c.size*1-t "center"]     c.merge[b a] end]
 ```

-Transitions can be defined in any script, at any time, but it probably makes the most sense to set them up at the top level of a deck script or a [module](#modules).
+Transitions can be defined in any script, at any time, but it usually makes the most sense to set them up at the top level of a deck script or a [module](#modules).
 If custom transitions are bundled into a module, it is very easy for other users to re-use them in their own decks!

 Playing Sound
 =============